MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/learningmodelevaluationresultpreview_outputs.md

 The set of features representing the output prediction and probabilities.

 ## -remarks

+> [!NOTE]
+> Windows.AI.MachineLearning.Preview is a preview API and may be substantially modified before it’s officially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.

 If the output feature was unbound, then the call to EvaluateAsync created these values.
 Otherwise, these features are references to the values created earlier.